StyO: Stylize Your Face in Only One-shot: Experiments

 \subsection{Comparison with SOTA methods}

-\paragraph{Baselines} We compare StyO with two recent representative state-of-the-arts of the task JoJoGAN~\cite{Chong2021JoJoGANOS} and GOGA~\cite{Zhang2022GeneralizedOD}, which tune the pre-trained StyleGAN to the target domain and stylize faces via GAN inversion \cite{Xia2021GANIA}.
-We also report the results from a concurrent diffusion-based stylization method CTDM~\cite{zhang2022inversion} to show the advantage of StyO.
+\textbf{{\textit{Baselines.}}} We compare StyO with two recent representative state-of-the-arts of GOGA~\cite{Zhang2022GeneralizedOD}, which tune the pre-trained StyleGAN to the target domain and stylize faces via GAN inversion \cite{Xia2021GANIA}.
+We also report the results from a concurrent diffusion-based stylization Custom Diffusion~\cite{kumari2023multi} and StyleID~\cite{zstar} to show the advantage of StyO.
 All these methods are implemented by their official codes.
+We refrain from comparing with InstantID~\cite{wang2024instantid} due to its lack of capability in extracting style from target images.
 The artistic portraits are token from AAHQ dataset \cite{blengan}, while the natural faces employ photos of celebrities.

-\paragraph{Qualitative Comparison} Figure~\ref{fig:sota} shows the qualitative results.
+\textbf{{\textit{Qualitative Comparison.}}} Figure~\ref{fig:sota} shows the qualitative results.
 The top row images are the source natural faces and the leftmost images are the target artistic portraits.
 From the results, we can draw the following conclusions: 1) Our method not only achieves facial identity consistency between the source and output images, but also highly preserves local details such as hair and eye color, which is a significant improvement over other methods.
-In contrast, other methods often fails to generate images that are faithful to the identity information of source images (\eg, the 2$^{nd}$, 5$^{th}$ and 8$^{th}$-10$^{th}$ columns) and transfers unexpected colors in some cases (\eg, the 4$^{th}$, 5$^{th}$ and 7$^{th}$ rows).
+In contrast, other methods often fail to generate images that are faithful to the identity information of source images and transfers unexpected colors in some cases.
 2) Our method captures the desired geometric variations in the target image, such as big eyes and round face.
 Instead of using GAN based generative model, we use potential text-image diffusion model to successfully capture the geometric variation in reference image and inject it to unique identifier.
-Obviously, other methods can not associate big eyes and round faces as consistent geometric variations and smoothly introduce both of these into the source image (\eg, the 6$^{th}$ and 7$^{th}$ rows).
+Obviously, other methods can not associate big eyes and round faces as consistent geometric variations and smoothly introduce both of these into the source image.
 (3) Our method produces syntheses that flexibly acquire vivid local stroke characteristics and overall appearance, resulting in high-quality images with sharp and realistic high-frequency details.
 In contrast, the results produced by other methods tend to be fuzzy.
-While our approach has a tiny probability of poor style transfer (e.g., in the 4$^{th}$ row, 9$^{th}$ columns hair color is mistakenly transferred to the source image), experiments show that our method outperforms competitors in most cases and provides significant visual advantages.